 Diabetic Eye Screening

-Public Health Wales announced on 1 September that diabetic eye screening restarts this month in clinics across Wales – you can find more information about this here.
+Public Health Wales announced on 1 September that diabetic eye screening has restarted in clinics across Wales.
+You can find more information about this here.
 Public Health Wales is also running a survey about diabetic eye screening that is now available online here.
 Further information about the restarting of other screening services will be available in the coming weeks.

 Eye health during coronavirus